-If it effects body position, and limits your stroke tempo than it’s usefulness has been lost.
-Use it in short spurts when you want to add a little bit of resistance to your high intensity work and as a way to create a contrast in your swimming speed that increases feel for the water.
+If it affects body position and limits your stroke tempo than it’s usefulness has been lost.
+Use it in short spurts when you want to add a little bit of resistance to your high-intensity work and as a way to create a contrast in your swimming speed that increases feel for the water.

 More Stuff Like This: